landscape82/AEM-Docker-Configurations/README.md

 	download-assets.sh

 This will download the AEM JARs from the 6D Box.com FTP site.
 Once the assets are downloaded you should be able to run the individual docker setup.
+The `assets` directory is ignored and will not be committed into source control.